How it All Began...

 We video chatted and talked on the phone almost daily.
 We received ultrasound pictures and ‘belly shots’ to share with our friends and family.
 She was very outgoing and extremely excited about providing Alex with a good home.
 She was upfront about her situation — the race of the baby was unknown.
 We built a very strong relationship during the months before Alex was born.

 Adopting a baby can be a lengthy process - how did you get through the wait?

 We were supposed to have a planned C-section.
 My husband was even going to cut the cord.
-We got a call 2 weeks before our trip was planned.
+We got a call two weeks before our trip was planned.
 I was so excited and freaked out that my hands wouldn’t stop shaking.
 In my rush to pack I only grabbed things for Alex and my journal.
-Our social had to go by socks and underwear for me!
+Our social worker had to go by socks and underwear for me!
 Alex was born during my layover and suddenly there were pictures of my son being sent to my phone.
 Amazing.

 Describe the feeling of finally meeting your baby.

 I ran into the hospital room and saw the most perfect little pink face.
 I scooped him up into my arms and felt a joy that I’d never experienced before.
 We stayed in a hotel suite for two weeks until we were allowed to go home.
 We spent so much time just hanging out and bonding - it was perfection.

 What is your relationship like with the birthmother?

 During the first year we sent one-month, three-month, six-month, and one-year photos.
 We’ll be sending a few pictures to her around his birthday every year.
 She will forever be the most important woman in my life, and I’ve made sure that she knows that.

 We would absolutely adopt again.
 No matter how difficult it seemed at times, looking into our son's sweet blue eyes says everything.
 Our family was missing something and Alex was the piece we needed.

 What is something you would like to share with other adoptive parents?